 PBN General Questions

-A: Palm Beach Current Income is a trading service that allows you to generate income without traditional stock investing.
+A: Palm Beach Income is a trading service that allows you to generate income without traditional stock investing.
 We use an option-selling strategy that is—without a doubt—the safest, most intelligent way in existence to earn income from the stock and options market.